 - The Phyllis Natalie Podolsky Memorial Library houses our fine literary collection of resources and is an inviting place for adult study

-- The Women’s Club gift shop is located in the main lobby
+- The Sisterhood gift shop is located in the main lobby

-- Our contemplative Courtyard/Garden, completed in 2006, is a beautifully landscaped place of solitude and reflection, also offering an area for simchas, programs and our sukkah
+- The Steinberg Garden completed in 2006, provides a beautifully landscaped place of solitude and reflection, also offering an area for simchas, programs and our sukkah

 - Youth lounge, opened in 2006

 - A separate Rabbinic Suite provides confidential access to our clergy

 - Handicapped access throughout the building